 Walking through the gallery, the visitor is taken through a myriad of subjects in order to cover this widely defined concept.
 These include examples of propaganda used for nation building; identifying the ‘enemy’, whether that be externally or from within; at times of war, most notably through films and posters; through public health campaigns; and propaganda used today, especially the role of social media within this context.
 It is through these examples that one of the other tasks of the exhibition is most aptly demonstrated, namely, dispelling the notion that propaganda is always a negative concept.
 Of course, the visitor is given examples such as the Nazi use of propaganda in the 1930s and 1940s, but also instances which one would not necessarily deem to be propaganda, such as the opening ceremony of the London 2012 Olympic Games, as utilized to promote Britain’s ‘country brand’.
-These help the visitor to reassess their definition of propaganda, and to think about it in a new way for themselves, and do so, on the whole, successfully.
+These help visitors to reassess their definition of propaganda, and to think about it in a new way for themselves, and do so, on the whole, successfully.

 The accompanying book to the exhibition, written by David Welch, Professor of History at the University of Kent, supports some of the themes mentioned above, whilst also exploring some of them in further detail.
 This adds more of an ‘academic’ understanding to some of the issues that are raised, whilst also displaying a rich array of images from the exhibition itself.
 The book reiterates the point that propaganda, historically, was not a practice motivated by evil intent, and the idea that it is ‘a cancer on the body politic, manipulating our thoughts, and something that should be avoided at all costs’, is a notion that should be challenged (pp. 3–4).
 This reinforces one of the main aims of the exhibition, and the book proves itself to be a useful companion piece as well as a starting point for further study of propaganda.